PennyLaneAI/pennylane/doc/introduction/vcircuits.rst

     print(circuit(init_weights, x=[1., 2.]))

-Here, we used the embedding template ``AngleEmbedding`` together with the layer template ``StronglyEntanglingLayers``, and the uniform parameter initialization strategy ``strong_ent_layer_uniform``.
+Here, we used the embedding template :class:`AngleEmbedding <pennylane.templates.embeddings.AngleEmbedding>` together with the layer template :class:`StronglyEntanglingLayers <pennylane.templates.layers.StronglyEntanglingLayers>`, and the uniform parameter initialization strategy :func:`strong_ent_layer_uniform <pennylane.init.strong_ent_layer_uniform>`.

+.. _intro_vcirc_temp_layer:

 Layer templates
 ^^^^^^^^^^^^^^^

-.. _intro_vcirc_temp_layer:

 .. currentmodule:: pennylane.templates.layers

-Layer architectures, found in :mod:`pennylane.templates.layers`, define sequences of gates that are repeated like the layers in a neural network.
+Layer architectures, found in the :ref:`templates.layers <docs_templates_layers>` module, define sequences of gates that are repeated like the layers in a neural network.
 They usually contain only trainable parameters.

 The following layer templates are available:

 .. autosummary::
+    CVNeuralNetLayer
+    CVNeuralNetLayers
+    Interferometer
+    RandomLayer
+    RandomLayers
+    StronglyEntanglingLayer
     StronglyEntanglingLayers

-    RandomLayers
+.. _intro_vcirc_temp_emb:

 Embedding templates
 ^^^^^^^^^^^^^^^^^^^
-.. _intro_vcirc_temp_emb:

 .. currentmodule:: pennylane.templates.embeddings

-Embeddings, found in :mod:`pennylane.templates.embeddings`, encode input features into the quantum state of the circuit.
+Embeddings, found in the :ref:`templates.embeddings <docs_templates_embeddings>` module, encode input features into the quantum state of the circuit.
 Hence, they take a feature vector as an argument.
 These embeddings can also depend on trainable parameters, in which case the embedding is learnable.

 The following embedding templates are available: